zaiisao/Documentation/en/Video/screensharing_android.md

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live broadcast in your project.
-See [Start a Call](../../en/Video/start_call_android.md) or [Start a Live Broadcast](../../en/Video/start_live_android.md) for details.
+Before proceeding, ensure that you implement a basic call or interactive streaming in your project.
+See [Start a Video Call](../../en/Video/start_call_android.md) or [Start Interactive Video Streaming](../../en/Video/start_live_android.md) for details.

 The Agora SDK does not provide specific methods for screen sharing on Android.
 With system methods provided by Android, you can enable screen sharing with the following steps:
 - Use MediaProjection/VirtualDisplay to get the screen image data.